 - 1. Power off your PC, Cable/DSL Modem, and the Router. - 2.
 Locate an optimum location for the Router.
-The best place is usually at the center of your wireless network.
-The place must accord with the Installation Environment Requirements. - 3.
+The best place is usually at the center of your wireless network. - 3.
 Adjust the direction of the antenna.
 Normally, upright is a good direction. - 4.
 Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the Router, shown in Figure 2-1.
 (If you have the wireless NIC and want to use the wireless function, you can skip this step.) - 5.
-Connect the DSL/Cable Modem to the WAN port on the Router, shown in Figure 2-1. - 6.
-Connect the power adapter to the power socket on the Router, and the other end into an electrical outlet.
-The Router will start to work automatically.
+Connect the DSL/Cable Modem to the Internet port on the Router, shown in Figure 2-1.